trinhoftheworld/Project-Descriptions-for-Review/Tech Entrepreneur/Product_Design.md

 gleaned from user testing and feedback.

-Students need to answer 3 of these questions in their summary as well:
+Students need to answer *all* of these questions in their summary as well:

 * What do users like?
 * Do users know what the product is with little prompting?